Racketeering in Organized Crime

 Traditionally, the word “racket” is used to describe a business that is based on the example of the “protection racket” and indicates that the speaker believes that the business is making money by selling a solution to a problem that the business itself created (or that it intentionally allows continuing to exist), precisely so that continuous purchases of the solution are always needed.

-The Employers’ Association of Chicago initially coined the term in June 1927 in a statement about the influence of organized crime in the Teamsters union.
+The Employers’ Association of Chicago initially coined the term in June 1927 in a statement about the influence of organized crime in the Teamsters Union.

 The RICO Act